 Begin the learning experience

-Choose from these ideas or think of your own to review last week’s lesson and introduce this week’s lesson:
+Choose from these ideas, or think of your own, to introduce this week’s lesson:

 Invite to act

 To encourage quorum members to share what they have learned, consider the following ideas:

 - Invite each quorum member to identify people with whom he could share his understanding and testimony of the doctrine of the sacrament.
 For example, he could teach his family, a less-active quorum member, a Young Women or Primary class, or the families he visits as a home teacher.
 Ask each quorum member to tell the quorum whom he has chosen.
 You might suggest that in addition to sharing in person, quorum members could also share through social media.